Byron/bcore/src/md/be.md

 # FEATURES (DRAFT)

 * sub-commands can have their own subcommands, and use the plugin system/base implementation to deal with it.
 That way (applause), you can take a previous main command, and make it a sub-command, therefore combine multiple commands into one if you are inclined to do so.
+* thanks to be, departments can write a plugin that integrates their own subcommand into `be`, but only if they are within their own department context.
+That way, not everyone will see custom tools, whereas departments still get to see their own stuff through the company's main command.
+However, this would mean they have their own assembly, which could easily be the case for IT for instance.